 Our good friend Lori Henderson (Director of the British Chamber of Commerce in Japan) provides a useful description of her experiences of the passport application process for a new baby here:

 Well worth a read, as are the other posts on her excellent blog.

-Our offer to clients is as follows: we will translate up to four pages’ worth of official documents from Japanese to English, and certify the translations as accurate, for a total price of 22,000 yen (including tax).
+We charge very reasonable prices for translating official documents from Japanese to English and certifying the translations as accurate.
 We will also provide extra copies of the certified translations on request.
-We undertake to deliver the certified translations within four business days of the placing of the order.
+We typically deliver the certified translations within four business days of the placing of the order.

 What is “notarization”?